Consumer Debt Statistics

 Consumer Debt Statistics (Editor’s Choice)

-- The United States consumer debt is over $4 trillion.
+- The United States consumer debt is $4.62 trillion.
+(Federal Reserve)

-- Student debt contributes over $1.5 trillion to the total US consumer debt.
+- Student debt contributes over $1.59 trillion to the total US consumer debt.
+(Experian)

 Current Consumer Debt Statistics

-The latest Federal Reserve reports set the total American outstanding individual debt at $4.24 trillion.
-This figure is nearly $4 billion higher when compared to the amount in Q1 2020.
-These official stats show that outstanding consumer credit has been continually growing over the past few months.
-In Q4 2019, the total amount owed by American consumers was $4.19 trillion, as suggested by personal debt statistics.
-The last time the total outstanding United States consumer debt was under $4 trillion, was back in 2017, at $3.82 trillion.
+The latest Federal Reserve reports set the total American outstanding individual debt at $4.62 trillion.
+This figure is nearly $323 billion higher when compared to the amount in Q2 2021 ($4.29 trillion).
+These official stats show that outstanding consumer credit has been continually growing over the past few years.
+In 2020, the total amount owed by American consumers was $4.18 trillion, as suggested by personal debt statistics.
+The last time the total outstanding United States consumer debt was under $4 trillion was back in 2017, at $3.83 trillion.

-2. Nonrevolving debt contributed nearly 77% of the total American outstanding individual debt.
+2. Nonrevolving debt accounted for 75.5% of the total American outstanding individual debt.

 3. Almost 70% of Americans consider borrowing money a necessity.